Major causes are diabetes and high blood pressure.

 Use of certain drugs

 Doctors avoid prescribing drugs that are excreted by the kidneys, or they prescribe lower doses of such drugs.
 Many other drugs may need to be avoided.
-For example, ACE inhibitors, angiotensin II receptor blockers, and certain diuretics (such as spironolactone, amiloride, and triamterene) may need to be stopped in people with severe chronic kidney disease and high potassium levels because these drugs can increase potassium levels.
+For example, ACE inhibitors, ARBs, and certain diuretics (such as spironolactone, amiloride, and triamterene) may need to be stopped in people with severe chronic kidney disease and high potassium levels because these drugs can increase potassium levels.

 Obstructions in the urinary tract are removed or relieved.
 Bacterial infections are treated with antibiotics.